ESSENTIAL COFFEE GEAR

 This luxury model can easily rival electric grinders that are 2-3 times more expensive.

-PS: If this model is out of your price range, then consider the Q2 and Jx, also from 1Zpresso, which both offer amazing value for the money.
+PS: If this model is out of your price range, then consider the J, also from 1Zpresso, or the brand new S3 from Timemore, both which offer amazing value for the money.

 This coffee scale from Timemore is a pleasure to use.
 It’s precise, responsive, looks great, and the price is just right.